samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 The Far Realm is the home of entities so far beyond comprehension that mortals can’t fathom their motivations.
 To see these beings is to become lost in their magnitude and the evidence that mortals have never, will never, and could never matter to the cosmos at large.

 Adventures involving travel to the Far Realm or its influence seeping into the Material Plane might touch on fundamental questions of what it means to be a person, what mental and bodily autonomy mean and their value, and whether mortals have any control over their fate or any importance in the grand scheme of things.
-(It’s an especially good idea to review your players’ limits that might pertain to such issues before planning an adventure exploring these themes, as discussed in the “[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)” section in [chapter 1](/sources/dnd/dmg-2024/the-basics).)
+(It’s an especially good idea to review your players’ limits that might pertain to such issues before planning an adventure exploring these themes, as discussed in the "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" section in [chapter 1](/sources/dnd/dmg-2024/the-basics).)

 ### Feywild